wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ### What to do tomorrow?
 ~~~

+## 15/04/2020
+### Summary
+`WikiWarshipInfo`.
+The top part is done, similar ships can be loaded and even the charts are done.
+Flutter is even faster than React Native in terms of development because it keeps the state.
+You can just request once and then start adding UI to it.
+It will keep the data and add whatever UI you added to it.
+### What to do tomorrow?
+The rest of `WikiWarshipInfo` and other Wiki page if possible.

 ## 14/04/2020
 ### Summary
 Everything can be downloaded and saved properly.
 This means that `the backend` is fine now.
 It is time to do `the UI`.
 It has been so long and finally the first step is done. `CachedData` is now cleaned.
 It has lots of data but not many keys so it was really quick.
 I will do more data mining for now.
 My ship additional is already 150KB.
 I will control it so that it is not over 1MB. `Website` and `Wiki` are added but they are not final.
 It was a great day of development.
 However, it lags on my device and simulator.
 Is it because it is not release?
 It works fine on web and macos so far.